M4tt1-Coder/RockPaperScissors_Rust/README.md

 ### First own custumization
 Now you want to create your own game or app based on the existing repository?
-Then take this few hints:
+Then take this a few hints:
 - Set your applications name:
 ```rust
     let app_name = "Your app name";